spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ```

-<a name="exposing-webservices-via-ingress"></a>
+<a name="exposing-rest-endpoints-via-ingress"></a>

-## Exposing webservices via ingress
+## Exposing REST endpoints via ingress

 In addition to node ports, Kubernetes also supports exposing webservices via ingress configuration.
-Note, however, ingress does depends on a suitable ingress controller installed.
+Note, however, an ingress configuration depends on an ingress controller being available.

 For docker-for-desktop, one such controller is **ngnix** - see https://github.com/kubernetes/ingress-nginx for an overview and https://kubernetes.github.io/ingress-nginx/deploy/
 for specific installation instructions.